Slippery Elm Bark and Vaginal Benefits

 Clean Diet.

-Choose a diet that constitutes healthy fats, vegetables, fruits, whole grains, seeds, and nuts.
-Minimize dairy, fried foods, refined and sugary food.
-Avoid or decrease eating meat.
+Opt for a diet rich in healthy fats, vegetables, fruits, whole grains, seeds, and nuts.
+Limit dairy, fried foods, refined and sugary items, and reduce meat consumption.

 Exercise.